Prof Achim D. Brucker

-- For topics proposed by me: provide a brief explanation why you are interested in my proposal and what prior-knowledge of the area you have.
+For topics proposed by me: provide a brief explanation why you are interested in my proposal and what prior-knowledge of the area you have.
 Areas I am currently particularly interested in include (but are not limited to):

 - For topics proposed by you: provide a brief explanation why I am the right person to supervise you, i.e., how does your proposal fit in my research (and where is my expertise beneficial).
-I also strongly recommend to have a look on my publications and research.
-This should give you a good idea of the type of research I am intersted in.
+I also strongly recommend having a look on my publications and research.
+This should give you a good idea of the type of research I am interested in.

 Ongoing PhD Projects

 - Teddy Cameron-Burke, University of Exeter, UK.